 4. Diamond push-ups - Great as a triceps builder, a close hand placement also stimulates your pecs a bit differently as well.
 Be sure to keep your elbows close to your sides and focus on flexing your arms during the movement.

 5. Parallel bar dips - Another chest and triceps builder, the dip is a powerful and impressive exercise that can give your entire upper body strength and stability.
 Perform a full range of motion.

 6. Ring dips - Rings add an extra challenge to the dip.
-Since they provide an unstable aspect your body, especially your arms, shoulders and chest, will have to work overtime to complete reps.
+Since they provide an unstable aspect of your body, especially your arms, shoulders, and chest, will have to work overtime to complete reps.